 At one point in history, Edfu Temple was also buried to a depth of 39 meters as a result of shifting sands and the behavior of the nearby Nile River.
 During this period several homes were built over the grounds of the temple, and archeologists were later forced to re-identify the temple.
 Eventually a major sand clearing project got underway, and the majestic Edfu Temple was once again introduced to the world.

 Visiting Edfu Temple Today

-As mentioned earlier, Edfu Temple is still very much intact and definitely one of the best-preserved archeological discoveries in all of Egypt, and it features prominently in all Nile cruise holidays.
+As mentioned earlier, Edfu Temple is still very much intact and definitely one of the best-preserved archeological discoveries in all of Egypt, and it features prominently in nearly all of our Nile River cruises.

 Some of the main highlights at the temple include the countless inscriptions visible on its walls, as well as the inscriptions and reliefs that adorn the entrance to the temple which is by way of a massive pylon measuring 36 meters high.
 The pylon itself is also decorated with various reliefs, or sculptures depicting Ptolemy XII conquering his enemies.
 Also, the two twin granite larger than life falcons guarding the gateway to the temple are really a sight to behold.

 The temple is well geared for tourism and as such, visiting the site makes for a really pleasant experience.
-If you are planning on booking one of our Nile cruises from Luxor to Aswan, or you’re considering booking one of our Nile cruise packages, the chances are a visit to Edfu Temple will probably already be included in your tour itinerary.
+If you are planning on booking one of our Nile cruises from Luxor to Aswan, or you’re considering booking one of our Nile cruises from Aswan to Luxor, the chances are a visit to Edfu Temple will probably already be included in your tour itinerary.